ember-learn/ember-blog/content/the-ember-times-issue-188.md

 👋 Emberistas! 🐹

-Ember 3.28 and 4.0 Beta Released, open source contributors wanted for Ember v4, reactively handle audio in Octane with `ember-stereo`, and Twitter thread: Ember is data-first
+Ember 3.28 and 4.0 Beta Released, open source contributors wanted for Ember v4, reactively handle audio in Octane with `ember-stereo`, and Twitter thread: Ember is data-first.

 ---